MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/comparison-query.md

 The fact that you have selected multiple individuals has no bearing on how the query runs, other than to provide you with similar information about those individuals, reported on multiple rows in the output file, one row for each person for each aggregation period (day, week, or month) whose HR attributes matched your filter parameters.

 > [!Note]
 > Because you have selected individuals, not groups, the minimum-group-size setting does not apply to the lists of employees that you select in this step.
-If this list contained only one employee, you’d still have a valid query that could return valid results.
+If this list contained only one employee, you'd still have a valid query that could return valid results.

 ### Define comparison groups